How can sprinter Usain Bolt break his world record without expending any additional effort?

 Therefore through clear, detailed, and fascinating mathematical explanations.
 Barrow reveals the best techniques and strategies for an incredible range of sports, from soccer and running to cycling, archery, gymnastics, and rowing.

-In this book Mathletics, the author describes various sports.
-Which includes a great many from the Olympics.
+In this book Mathletics, the author describes various sports, including a great many from the Olympics.
 And proceeds to analyze them using physical and mathematical principles.
-While many of these analyses focus on the physical performance of the given sport.
+At the same time, many of these analyses focus on the physical performance of the given sport.
 And others on the scoring system and yet a few others on winning strategies.

-Yet on the positive side, there are many interesting sports details discussed in Mathletics – especially about Olympic events.
-Consequently, I learned much about the various Olympic sports, as well as a bit about their history.
-Also, many of the physical/mathematical analyses are as interesting as I had hoped and were a great pleasure to read.
-Finally, the author’s writing style is very friendly, chatty, lively and generally accessible.
+On the positive side, there are many interesting sports details discussed in Mathletics – especially about Olympic events.
+Consequently, I learned much about the various Olympic sports and a bit about their history.
+Many of the physical/mathematical analyses are as interesting as I had hoped and were a great pleasure to read.
+Finally, the author’s writing style is amicable, chatty, lively, and generally accessible.

 Mathletics John Barrow While on the negative side